sboggsEHL/Mail_Machine/memory-bank/systemPatterns.md

 - **Factory Pattern**: Implementing loan ID generation as a factory that creates standardized identifiers.
 - **Strategy Pattern**: Using configurable system parameters to adjust business logic without code changes.
 - **Decorator Pattern**: Enhancing base data with additional information through views and joins.
+- **Adapter Pattern**: Using a consistent field naming convention to adapt data from different lead providers.

 ## Component Relationships
 1. **Properties and Loans**: One-to-many relationship where a property can have multiple loans.
+2. **Properties and Owners**: One-to-many relationship where a property can have multiple owners.
+3. **Lead Providers and Properties**: One-to-many relationship where a lead provider can supply multiple properties.
-2. **Properties/Loans and History**: One-to-many relationship tracking all changes to core data.
+4. **Properties/Loans and History**: One-to-many relationship tracking all changes to core data.
-3. **Properties/Loans and DNM Registry**: Many-to-many relationship managing mailing restrictions.
+5. **Properties/Loans and DNM Registry**: Many-to-many relationship managing mailing restrictions.
-4. **Mail Campaigns and Recipients**: One-to-many relationship organizing mailings into campaigns.
+6. **Mail Campaigns and Recipients**: One-to-many relationship organizing mailings into campaigns.
-5. **Recipients and Mailready**: One-to-one relationship maintaining backward compatibility.
+7. **Recipients and Mailready**: One-to-one relationship maintaining backward compatibility.
-6. **System Config**: Global configuration affecting all components.
+8. **System Config**: Global configuration affecting all components.
-7. **Processing Logs**: System-wide logging capturing events across all components.
+9. **Processing Logs**: System-wide logging capturing events across all components.

 The system uses database views, particularly the `complete_property_view`, to present unified data across these relationships for loan officer interfaces.